vinaytandel94/website/README.md

 The probblem was that the transition was not working as I expected to work.
 Therefore, I have used W3SCHOOL website for image transition and it worked fine. https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_overlay_slideleft

+#In the contact.html page.
+I have decided to add google map and location for the resturant.
+The problem I have facing was that I couldn't add the location to the google map and did some research.